Drivers Driving you crazy? Get the Most Out of Your Print Drivers!

 Part Two Of Three

-The Effects Tab is useful if you wish to scale you document.
-You can choose between different paper size ranging from ‘actual size’ to whichever paper size you want and then proceed to scale the document to fit.
+The Effects Tab is useful if you wish to scale your document.
+You can choose between different paper sizes ranging from ‘actual size’ to whichever paper size you want and then proceed to scale the document to fit.
 There is also a fancy option of printing your document at a% of its actual size.

 If your printer has hole punching or stapler built-in, the Output Tab can allow you to choose how many of those you want on the page.
 You can also choose which output tray you want your documents to come out from.
 You may have fewer or more options depending on the peripheral device attached to your computer.

 If you print a lot of documents that are similar to the one you are doing, you can choose to save this particular printing format on your copier or printer using the Job Storage Tab.
 The printing settings will be stored in your printer’s hard drive and you can use them whenever you need to print similar documents.
 These features can save you loads of time and effort especially if you work in a busy office environment.
 You can also choose to save the printing format private or public depending on your needs and preferences.